impish0/SimpleTaskFlow/README.md

 **Q: Will I be ready for a job after this?**
 A: You'll have built a real application and understand web development fundamentals.
 Many students use this as their portfolio project for job applications.

-## 🏆 Success Stories

-*"I was a complete beginner.
-After Module 3, I understood how websites actually work.
-After Module 9, I had a live app to show employers!"* - Sarah, Career Changer

-*"The step-by-step approach was perfect.
-I never felt lost because every step told me exactly what to do."* - Mike, Student

-*"I tried other courses but gave up.
-This one actually made me finish because I could see progress every day."* - Lisa, Self-Taught Developer

 ---

 ## 🚀 Ready to Start Your Coding Journey?